 INTRODUCING THE TEACHING PRACTICE:

 In the “Letters from the Past” assignment, the students will face different perspectives of past events in Africa.
-There is a specific historical situation at the core of the task that serves as the foundation of the task.
+There is a specific historical situation at the core of the task that serves as its foundation.
 Students are then presented with two very different perspectives of the same situation.
 This situation revolves around two very different perspectives and requires two groups of students respectively.

 Thomas took the context of the First World War, as experienced on the continent of Africa and thoroughly prepared two example perspectives of that time.